SynapseFI/SynapseNode/samples.md

 });
 ```
 #### Idempotent Requests
 POST calls support idempotency for safely retrying requests without accidentally performing the same operation twice.
 Pass the idempotency key you wish to use as a string as the final argument to the POST call.
+The only exception to this is the POST Create User call, where you must supply the idempotency key in the options object as shown in the [Create User](#create-user) section.
 ```
 user.createNode(
   {